DataWithMichael/DataWithMichael/README.md

 ### 👋 Hi, my name is Michael

-💼 I'm a Data Engineer working in London, known for adaptability, enthusiasm, and the ability to thrive in a fast-paced environment
+💼 I'm a Data Engineer that specialises in creating and deploying ETL pipelines, known for adaptability, enthusiasm, and the ability to thrive in fast-paced environments.
+I am based in London but am willing to travel

 🔭 I’m currently working on the following certificates:
 - Databricks Certified Data Engineer Associate